 For more information on benefits for divorced spouses, click here.

-Finally, the widow (if not divorced) of a deceased worker or his children under age 18 are entitled to a lump sum death benefit of $255.
+Finally, the surviving spouse (if not divorced) of a deceased worker or, if there is no spouse, the children under age 18 are entitled to a lump sum death benefit of $255.

 For more on Social Security benefits, click here.